What made you think of Broadsided for this poem?

 How does literature fit into your creative life as a visual artist?

-Artist Millian Giang Pham: I’m interested in the way we use language to express ideas and thoughts.
-As a visual artist, the visual language contains larger gray zones than verbal language, which allows for broader meaning but also more misinterpretation and misunderstanding.
-It is such an imperfect and wicked system that to get anywhere, I would have to embrace the whole of it.
+Artist Millian Pham Lien Giang: I’m interested in the way we use language to express ideas and thoughts.
+As a visual artist, the visual language contains larger gray zones than verbal language, which allows for broader meaning but also invites more misinterpretation and misunderstanding.
+It is such an imperfect and wicked system that I would have to embrace the whole of it to get anywhere.
 Sometimes I prefer the pairing of art with literature as a way to focus attention.

 If this broadside were a type of weather, what would it be?

 Poet Barbara de la Cuesta: Very hot and still with a storm coming.

 Artist Millian Pham Lien Giang: A salt storm over arid terrain.

 Poet Barbara de la Cuesta: I lived many years in South America and try to read in Spanish.
 I’m reading a collection of Garcia Marquez’s journalism El Escándalo del Siglo.
 Lincoln in the Bardo by George Saunders is another book I’ve read lately and really admire.

 Artist Millian Pham Lien Giang: Starting a couple of years ago, I’ve been trying to make social media work to my advantage.
 So I’ve curated my Facebook feed to send me articles from my favorite art magazines and creative art news source.
 Every day has been a wonderful mixture of career advice, art opportunities, and basically brain fodder to keep the creativity flowing.